tjdev7/Brunchin/README.md

 ### Future app goals:

--   [ ] Fix addition error with float number where sum shows dozens of numbers after float period
+-   [ ] Fix addition error with float number where sum shows dozens of numbers after float period (example: cart sum shows up as $32.2000000000 instead of fixed amount)
 -   [ ] Working checkout button for numbers.
-With boolean conditionals
+With boolean conditionals that show data when cart is active or not
--   [ ] Fix subtraction error where numbers keep subtracting from each state even as state has 0 values inside of it
+-   [ ] Fix subtraction error where numbers keep subtracting from each state even as state has 0 values inside of it. (example: cart goes negative when remove button is pressed after no item and cart sum is at 0)
+-   [ ] Disable remove button when no item is in car
 -   [ ] Perfect U.X. design for app
+-   [ ] Refactor code and cut code volume.
+Divive the majority of UI elements into smaller components